Table of contents

-Environment setup is a very common question when you’re trying to start learning Machine Learning (ML).
-In this article I’ll show you how to create your own Docker container including the following frameworks for comfortable start:
+Environment setup is a common question when you start learning Machine Learning (ML).
+In this article, I’ll show you how to create your own Docker container, including the following frameworks for a comfortable start:

-That are TOP 10 widely used Python frameworks for Data Science and you’ll find most of them in any HOWTO article on the Internet.
-In the nex article (How to build Python Data Science Docker container based on Anaconda) I’ll show how to build the same image, but on top of Anaconda distribution.
+Those are the TOP 10 widely used Python frameworks for Data Science, and you’ll find most of them in any how-to article on the Internet.
+In the next article (How to build Python Data Science Docker container based on Anaconda), I’ll show how to build the same image on top of Anaconda distribution.

 All you need to have is Docker and text editor installed on your system.

-All you need to do, is to create a project folder and file named
+All you need to do is to create a project folder and filename

 As you can guess from